-- 3.1.1 The Chief Executive Officer, Director Governance, Chief Financial Officer, Manager Corporate Finance, and Manager Business Partnering are responsible for the day-today management of Council's investments in accordance with this Policy, Council's Investment Strategy, the Ministerial Investment Order and section 625 of the Local Government Act 1993. - 3.1.2 Officers' delegated authority to manage Council's investments shall be recorded and officers will be required to acknowledge they have received a copy of this Policy and that they understand their obligations in this role. - 3.1.3 Any new capital contribution or withdrawal made by Council to or from a TCorpIM Growth Fund will require written authority from any two of the Council officers with delegated authority (refer 4.1.1).
+- 3.1.1 The Chief Executive Officer, Director Governance, Manager Finance, Manager Corporate Finance, and Manager Business Partnering are responsible for the day-to-day management of Council's investments in accordance with this Policy, Council's Investment Strategy, the Ministerial Investment Order and section 625 of the Local Government Act 1993. - 3.1.2 Officers' delegated authority to manage Council's investments shall be recorded and officers will be required to acknowledge they have received a copy of this Policy and that they understand their obligations in this role. - 3.1.3 Any new capital contribution or withdrawal made by Council to or from a TCorpIM Growth Fund will require written authority from any two of the Council officers with delegated authority (refer 3.1.1 and/or Annexure B).